nbriese/nbriese_projects/kernel_svm/README.txt

 - How do I plan to expand this program in the future?
 I would like to be able to save and load models for reuse.
 I would like to find a better / more interesting data set to use for this problem.
-Although it is interesting to see the difference in performance between linear and kernel SVM on non-linearly separable data.
+Although, it is interesting to see the difference in performance between linear and kernel SVM on non-linearly separable data.

 - How to compile and run the program:
 In addition to python 3, you will need numpy, pandas, matplotlib, and cxvopt libraries installed.